 Palm Beach County SUPPORTS efforts to make dental care more affordable and accessible.
-Palm Beach County continues to SUPPORT Palm Beach State College as they continue to expand their Dental Programs and help to improve access for vulnerable populations.
+Palm Beach County continues to SUPPORT Palm Beach State College and Florida Atlantic University as they expand their dental programs and help to improve access for vulnerable populations.